jjanus12/oad_hol/lab01.md

 ![](images/lab01/img63015.png)

-As we will execute the entry point.sh in the following steps, we need to change the permissions using the following command:
+As we will execute the entrypoint.sh in the following steps, we need to change the permissions using the following command:

 <pre>
 <button class="copy-button" title="Copy text to clipboard">Copy</button>